abendigo/abendigo.github.io/_posts/2017-04-09-glitch_com_koa_socket_io.markdown

 Although, the autosave can be a little disconcerting at first.
 The server crashes a lot when you are in the middle of typing some code.

-The code that they gice you to start with uses [Express][express], but, if you know me, you know I never seem to do things the easy way.
+The code that they give you to start with uses [Express][express], but, if you know me, you know I never seem to do things the easy way.
 I wanted to try [Koa][koa].
 So, in the Glitch editor, I clicked the "Logs" button, and opened the console.
-Then, I clicked the package.json file, and replaced expres with koa in the dependecies section:
+Then, I clicked the package.json file, and replaced express with koa in the dependecies section:

      "dependencies": {
        "koa": "^2.2.0"